Get in Touch

 12. Deploy the new AMI and host the instance on Subnet-2.
 Attach the instance to the SG-Service and SG-SSH security groups.

-13. Run the NGINX server and validate that the access URL for the static content created in step (i) works correctly.
+13. Start the NGINX server and verify that the access URL for the static content created in the previous step works correctly.

-14. Create a new "classic" Elastic Load Balancer and attach it to SG-Internet.
+14. Create a new "classic" Elastic Load Balancer (ELB) and attach it to SG-Internet.

-1. Note the differences between Classic Load Balancer, Application Load Balancer, and Network Load Balancer.
+1. Note the differences between Classic, Application, and Network Load Balancers.

 15. Create a routing rule to forward all HTTP (80) and HTTPS (443) traffic to an instance group comprising the two instances created above.

-16. Using any certificate management tool (e.g., java keytool), create a key-pair and a self-signed certificate, then import the certificate to AWS Certificate Manager (ACM).
+16. Using any certificate management tool (e.g., Java Keytool), create a key-pair and a self-signed certificate, then import the certificate into AWS Certificate Manager (ACM).

 5. Cloud Monitoring: Introduction and Hands-on Project